top of page

 PROTECT THE VOTE

-Tell the Senate to reject the SAVE Act which makes it harder to exercise our constitutional right to vote.
+Thank the Senate champions who opposed the SAVE Act, which makes it harder to vote.

 Educate.
 Advocate.
 Empower.